md-zaman/kubernetes/Notes.md

 Kubernetes Services

-43. What is an ideal pod size - it depends upon the number of concurrent users. and it depends upon the number of request 1 replica of your application can handle.
+43. What is an ideal pod size - it depends upon the number of concurrent users. and it depends upon the number of request one replica of your application can handle.
 43. What if there is not service in k8s?/ what if there is not component as service in k8s?
     We know containers are ephimeral in nature and that's why we deploy a deployment to ensure a particular no. of pods are running at all times.
     So, when a pod dies for any reason a new pod will come up because we have deployed a deployment (and we know to maintain the required number of services replicaset controller will start another pod).
 The new pod will have new IP address.
 Since in our case service doesn't exists in k8s, the user will send the request to the died container- which doesn't exists.
 So, service acts as a load balancer where whenever there is a traffic from a user, the user is redirected to the new pod and not the previous pod.
 Services are mapped with pods in deployments using **labels** and **selectors** and not IP addresses.